Collaborative Grants

 Include or provide links to supporting materials, such as conference brochures, a bibliography, etc. Reviewers can then understand the details of your plan from these materials and you can devote your narrative to explaining why the proposed activity is so important to you and your envisioned outcome.

-• Ask for help or more information.
-If you have questions about the appropriateness of your particular idea, please contact Michelle Herman, Senior Director of Curriculum and Learning, at 617-730-2354; or Elizabeth Ascoli, Brookline Education Foundation Executive Director, at 617-232-3846.
+Ask for help or more information.
+If you have questions about the appropriateness of your particular idea, please contact Gabe McCormick, Senior Director of Educator, Program, and Strategic Development, at 617-730-2437; or Kim Barnum, Brookline Education Foundation Executive Director, at 617-948-6999.

-Information sessions will be held from 3:15 to 4:15 pm on: January 10 (Runkle library) and January 18 (Lincoln library).
+Information sessions will be held from 3:15 to 4:15 pm on two afternoons in January, dates and locations TBD.

-Grant-writing workshops will be held from 3:15 to 4:15 pm on: February 7 and February 15 at Town Hall.
+Grant-writing workshops will be held from 3:15 to 4:15 pm on two afternoons in February, dates and locations TBD.

 Deadlines and Notifications